Climate Resiliency Planning

 Phase I, 2023-2024: Through a community-driven planning and prioritization process, communities will set goals and identify projects to bolster resiliency.
 Planning consultants will use community input to develop individualized and detailed digital Climate Resiliency Plans.

-Phase II, 2024-2026: Funds will be granted to implement portions of the plans for a variety of possible projects including green infrastructure improvements, stormwater management and renewable energy installations.
+Phase II, 2024-2026: Funds will be available to implement projects including green infrastructure improvements, stormwater management and renewable energy installations.
 Projects will be selected based on the needs of each community, cost, feasibility, and timelines*.
 Phase II funds will only be available to communities that successfully complete Phase I of the program.

 *ARPA funds must be obligated by end of 2024 and spent by 2026.